 Another symptom of orthosomnia is waking up earlier than you would like to in the morning.
 This is because your body cannot get into a deep sleep, so you end up waking up before you’re fully rested.

 If you have difficulty falling asleep, it may be due to orthosomnia.
 This is because your body cannot relax and get into a deep sleep, making it difficult to fall asleep in the first place.

 Not getting the restful sleep your body needs leads to fatigue during the day.
 If you feel tired during the day, it may be due to orthosomnia.

 5. Difficulty concentrating

 If you have difficulty concentrating, it may be due to orthosomnia.
 This is because your brain is not getting the rest it needs, which can lead to difficulty focusing and paying attention.

 Feeling irritable or short-tempered can be a sign of orthosomnia.
 This is because your body is not getting the restful sleep it needs, which can lead to feelings of irritability and frustration.

 If your body is not getting the restful sleep it needs, it can lead to tension headaches or migraines.

 How to Treat Orthosomnia

 Despite not yet being classified as a medical disorder, orthosomnia is negatively impacting the sleep of many people.
-To prevent its onset or address it in those already experiencing symptoms, steps should be taken which allow individuals to view their sleep tracker data with an understanding that it may not be accurate or right for you.
-In addition to consulting doctors and experts for context while interpreting readings from trackers, evidence-based practices can also aid in improving overall sleeping quality if adopted effectively.
+To prevent its onset or address it in those already experiencing symptoms, steps should be taken which allow individuals to view their sleep tracker data with an understanding that it may not be accurate or suitable for them.
+In addition to consulting doctors and experts for context while interpreting readings from trackers, evidence-based practices can improve overall sleeping quality if adopted effectively.